emulsify-ds/emulsify-website/posts/new-foundation.md

 ## A practical upgrade path

 Major releases can sound intimidating.
-This one brings significant changes, but it is designed to avoid unnecessary churn.
+EC4.x brings significant changes, but it is designed to avoid unnecessary churn.

 Existing component roots do not need to move just to upgrade.
 Existing Twig component authoring remains supported.
 Older Twig stories that return HTML strings are wrapped for compatibility, while actively maintained stories can move toward the clearer `renderTwig()` pattern over time.